mechpen/mechpen.github.io/src/posts/2019-08-03-bpf-map/index.md

 	}
 ```

-If we use the real map address in the original C code, this check will
+If we use the real map address in the original C code, this type check
-fail.
+will fail because the `src` field of the `0x18` instruction is 0 and
+thus the type of register `r1` is not set to `CONST_PTR_TO_MAP`.

 ## Thoughts